pairinteraction/pairinteraction/docs/index.rst

 User Guide
     :doc:`overview` - Discover what the software is and its core features.

-    :doc:`installation` - Whether you prefer binary installers or compiling from source, we've got all the information you need.
+    :doc:`installation/installation` - Whether you prefer binary installers or compiling from source, we've got all the information you need.

-    :doc:`tutorials` - Covering both the graphical user interface and the Python library, these tutorials enable you to leverage pairinteraction for your projects.
+    :doc:`tutorials/tutorials` - Covering both the graphical user interface and the Python library, these tutorials enable you to leverage pairinteraction for your projects.

 Contributor Guide
-    :doc:`ways` - Discover the many ways you can help improve pairinteraction, from contributing to the repository to providing quantum defects.
+    :doc:`contribute/ways` - Discover the many ways you can help improve pairinteraction, from contributing to the repository to providing quantum defects.

-    :doc:`repo` - Ready to dive into development?
+    :doc:`contribute/repo` - Ready to dive into development?
 Here's how to set up your environment for pairinteraction development, ensuring you have all the tools you need.

 References
     :doc:`API Reference <modules>` - Documentation of classes and functions of pairinteraction's Python library.

 Utility Tools
-    :doc:`mqdt` - Learn how to calculate states and matrix elements using multi-channel quantum defect theory with our tool written in Julia.
+    :doc:`utility/mqdt` - Learn how to calculate states and matrix elements using multi-channel quantum defect theory with our tool written in Julia.

-    :doc:`databases` - Find out how to make states and matrix elements available to pairinteraction.
+    :doc:`utility/databases` - Find out how to make states and matrix elements available to pairinteraction.

 .. toctree::
     :maxdepth: 2